Categories

 Friday's results>>

 In summary from Friday, of course, it can be stated that the Finns did not reach the Olympic place.
-Jenna's coach Teemu Heino stated:"Been really bad with injuries already last "season" and unfortunately the same trend continued when Jenna's cruciate ligaments snapped during sparring before Christmas.
-I wouldn't have had time to recover from the surgery before the qualifiers, so we took the straw that the knee would have time to fully recover for these games.
-For a while, it looked pretty good when we were able to do sport exercises at the end of February, but there wasn't enough time for 100% to heal.
-And with an almost healed knee, you just can't do it in these games.
-I don't think there's any reason to analyze the match itself any further.
-The knee couldn't take the full blow and the match was very clear until then.
+Jenna's coach Teemu Heino stated:Been really broken with injuries already last ”season” and the same thing unfortunately continued when Jenna's cross-ties snapped just before Christmas in spars.
+There was no time to recover from the surgery before the qualifiers, so we took the chance that the knee would have time to fully recover for these games.
+For a while it looked good when we were able to do some training at the end of February, but there wasn't enough time to heal the 100%.
+And with an almost healed knee, you can't do well in these races.
+The match itself is not worth analysing any further, in my opinion.
+The knee could not take the full impact and the match was therefore very clear.

 An interesting piece of information is related to Omar Salim, representing Hungary.
 He will be only the second 2nd generation Olympic athlete in taekwondo.
 His coach father Gergerly Salim won the under 50 kg category in the colors of Denmark in Barcelona, where taekwondo was the demonstration sport.
 Spain's Jesus Tortosa competed in Seoul 1988 and his son Jesus Tortosa in Rio.